joantolos/blog/content/blog/kata.md

 That is really nice.
 Well... it shouldn't be nice, it should be a **standard**.
 If a candidate is investing time on make what he or she thinks is the best solution, why the company can not invest the same time?

+There are a few more katas on the Sandro Mancuso’s GitHub page, some of them with fun rules like _Only one dot for line_, _Not a single ELSE sentence on the code_ and things like that.
+Really nice gimnastics and practice exercices.

+We have to keep our craft sharp if we want to become better coders.
+I am going to solve katas more regularly so I can keep improving.

 ### Fonts:

 * _{{< url-link "Code Kata" "http://codekata.com" >}}_